An expat’s picks of the best cafes in Taipei

 This city often feels too cramped.
 I never feel that way here, despite the many tables and chairs, all different in sizes and shapes, that fill up the cafe.

-Clutter chic is the name of the game.
 The counter is sprawled with menus, cake stands, and miscellaneous objects.
 The Chinese calligraphy characters written on red ink paper remind me this is Taipei, but the triangular pendant lights are rather mid-century.
 In one corner, the stairs lead up to a mezzanine level, oddly the most uncluttered space in the cafe.
 On this particular afternoon, everyone found their favourite spots and mismatched cushions to sit on.
 All was quiet, saved for the occasional clattering of the keyboard and whispers of chatter.
 I sipped my tea while staring at the wall re-purposed from a collage of vintage window frames.

 Apparently there is a cat, but I didn’t see it.
 An excuse to come by another time.